 DISCLAIMER: These are general suggestions and guidelines and are not meant to be taken as advice.
 Please contact a professional for specific recommendations for your own child.

-What is it we are trying to change?
+What is it we are trying to do?

 Recall that we have simultaneous goals in Floortime: